Link Search Menu Expand Document

 Layers

-You can view each layer available by clicking the coresponding number at the top of the interface.
+You can view each layer available by clicking the corresponding number at the top of the interface.
 You can see we already have layer 0 selected.

 A typical layer setup would include a “base” layer and a “Function” layer.

 You can see additional key functionality is located on the “Function” layer.
-This is just convention, in realality you can do whatever you want with the layers.
+This is just convention, in reality you can do whatever you want with the layers.

 Moving Between Layers